 Spotlight: Toulouse-Lautrec’s ‘At the Moulin Rouge, The Dance’

 Arguably the king of dynamic dance representation, Toulouse-Lautrec was a troubled outcast who ‘sang’ through his energetic colourful brushstrokes and embraced all that was eccentric in early 20th Century Paris.
-Much to our luck a we now enjoy these vignettes of high-low social interaction in his canvases today.
+Much to our luck, we now enjoy these vignettes of high-low social interaction in his canvases today.

 Henri De Toulouse-Lautrec (1864-1901) was an aristocratic French artist who immersed himself in the world of Parisian theatre and bohemian life.
 Known for his provocative and elegant paintings of Parisian life, he also produced drawings, prints and illustrations.